301-926-2256 [email protected]

 Casey Community Center Farmers Market

-Thursday, April 18, and Every Thursday from May 4 through November 30, 11 – 2:30 pm: Enjoy some fresh locally grown fruits and vegetables; come get some eggs, beef or pork ready to put on the grill; bring home some savory homemade breads or artisan sweets; get some fresh ground coffee.
+Every Thursday through November 30, 11 – 2:30 pm: Enjoy some fresh locally grown fruits and vegetables; come get some eggs, beef or pork ready to put on the grill; bring home some savory homemade breads or artisan sweets; get some fresh ground coffee.
 See their food truck calendar and learn more about the market.
 Casey Community Center, 810 South Frederick Avenue.

 Latest Documents